Manamongods/Precision-Surface-Effects/README.md

 If the spherecast hits a TerrainCollider, it will use MicroSplat's Config file to find the indices to test against by using the Albedo (Diffuse) textures of the splats

-If the collider is not a TerrainCollider, it will test if the name of the material/s includes one of the keywords.
+If the collider is not a TerrainCollider, it will test if the name of the MeshRenderer's material/s includes one of the keywords.

 A collider has to be a non-convex MeshCollider to discern between the MeshRenderer's (submesh) materials.
 Otherwise it will default to the first material.
 This can be a problem if the first material is not the one you want to test against.
-That's when you can use SurfaceTypeMarker to override the test string.
+That's when you can use the component `SurfaceTypeMarker.cs` to override the test string.

 The collider has to be on the same GameObject as the MeshRenderer